hjtrhodes/HomeStay/README.md

-# MakersBnB Python Project Seed
+# This codebase was initially cloned from MakersBnB Python Project Seed

-This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).

-Someone in your team should fork this seed repo to their Github account.
-Everyone in the team should then clone this fork to their local machine to work on it.
+This is my cloned version of the project repo to continue development at project completion.

+We worked in a team of 4 on this project using Flask, Python, PostgreSQL and testing with Pytest.
+The aim was to practice using version control and agile working practices to create an AirBnB clone from a legacy codebase in 1 week.
+Key learning was around the use of sessions to store information and autheticate/timeout users, using relational databases and a multiclass system with individual routes for pages
+Group members were Megan Folsom, Harry Rhodes, Ray Brown and Ben Dixon.

-## Setup
+## For Codebase Local Setup

 ```shell
 # Install dependencies and set up the virtual environment